Baby Teething: Signs, Symptoms and Relief

 Nurofen for Children contains ibuprofen, an anti-inflammatory which helps relieve pain and inflammation.
 Ibuprofen can be given to babies aged 3 months and older weighing 6 kg and up, to help reduce inflammation associated with teething and provide teething pain relief.

-Aside from relieving teething pain, Nurofen for Children oral suspension also provides up to 8 hours4 of fever relief and can be taken on empty tummies.
+Aside from relieving teething pain, Nurofen for Children oral suspension provides up to 8 hours of teething pain and fever relief5-8 and can be taken on empty tummies.
 It’s available in either strawberry or orange flavours, and is colour free and sugar free.

 Tips for protecting your child’s teeth